This post contains affiliate links. Please read our disclosure policy.

 • 4 cloves garlic minced

-• 2 tbsp organic grass-fed butter, plus 1 tbsp melted
+• 2 tbsp butter plus 1 tbsp, melted

 • Salt and pepper to taste